reichlab/flu-metrocast/README.md

 Target data are the “ground truth” observed data being modeled as the prediction target.
 You can find the raw and target data in the [`raw-data`](/raw-data) and [`target-data`](/target-data) folders of the MetroCast GitHub repository.
 Raw data represent ground truth data in its raw or native form.
 Target data are specially formatted raw data that can be used for model fitting, visualization, or evaluation purposes.

 The target data for forecasts of locations with NSSP data are based on the weekly percentage of total ED visits associated with influenza, available from the [CDC’s National Syndromic Surveillance Program (NSSP)](https://healthdata.gov/CDC/NSSP-Emergency-Department-Visit-Trajectories-by-St/hr4c-e7p6/about_data).

 The target data for NYC forecasts are based on the weekly percentage of total ED visits associated with influenza-like illness, available from the [New York City Department of Health and Mental Hygiene’s EpiQuery - Syndromic Surveillance Data](https://a816-health.nyc.gov/hdi/epiquery/).

+The target data for North Carolina forecasts are based on the weekly percentage of total ED visits associated with influenza, and provided by The North Carolina Disease Event Tracking and Epidemiologic Collection Tool (NC DETECT) is North Carolina’s statewide syndromic surveillance system.
+NC DETECT was created by the [North Carolina Division of Public Health (NC DPH)](https://publichealth.nc.gov/index.htm) in 2004 in collaboration with the Carolina Center for Health Informatics (CCHI) in the UNC Department of Emergency Medicine to address the need for early event detection and timely public health surveillance in North Carolina using a variety of secondary data sources.

 Time-series target data for the most recent complete epidemiological week (EW) (i.e., Sunday through Saturday of the previous week) will be updated by midday Wednesday for both NSSP and NYC data.
 Since NYC data updates daily, more recent data for NYC are available for the current incomplete EW that modelers can access on their own and use in their model.